 You can also find out more information about opportunities in your sector from your UK National Contact Point: www.gov.uk/business-finance-support/horizon-2020-business-grants-uk

 Horizon 2020 funding and the UKRI Portal

-This European Union flagship programme focuses on excellent science, industrial leadership and tackling societal challenges.
-Across the programme the UK ranks only second to Germany in terms of project participations with UK researchers and innovators awarded 14% of all funds – totalling around €4 billion.
+Horizon 2020 is the largest ever European Union funding programme for research and innovation, focussing on excellent science, industrial leadership and tackling societal challenges.
+Across the programme the UK ranks only second to Germany in terms of project participations with UK researchers and innovators awarded 13.4% of all funds – totalling around €5.9 billion to date.

 To register on the portal please see: https://apply-for-innovation-funding.service.gov.uk/eu-grant/overview